Course: Integrated Science, Physics, Biotechnology and/or STEM courses

 Unit: Measurement, Scientific Process, and Instrumentation Design

-- Measurements of indicator species can be used to make inferences about environmental conditions.
+- Proxy variables can be used to make observations.

 What students do…

 - Make observations and generate inferences about differing types of data.

 - Use “touch" data to draw an unknown object in a bag.

 - Make inferences about the identify of the object from the drawings.

 - Use a mock Atomic Force Microscope (AFM) to infer surface structure from “touch" data processed with Excel into a 3D graph.

 - Brainstorm ways to improve the design of their mock AFM & evaluate the trade-offs.